nnellans/bash-guide/README.md

 command1 || command2
 ```

-For better readability in scripts, consider using the long form of parameters, when available:
+In scripts, consider using the long form of parameters, when available, for better readability:

 ```shell
 du --all --human-readable  # use this